Va Bank (horse): 2015: three-year-old season

-He started the season with a 2 1/4 length win in Nagroda Strzegomia under the leadership of Marek Brezina.
+Va Bank started the season with a 2 1/4 length win in Nagroda Strzegomia under the leadership of Marek Brezina.
 On May 17, he won his first crown.
 He won the Nagroda Rulera by 3 lengths in 1'37.20 under Marek Brezina.
 He was supposed to take part in Nagroda Iwna, but suffered a minor injury and was withdrawn.
 He started the Derby as the favourite.
 Per Anders Graberg rode it.
 Va Bank won for the sixth time in a row by 4 1/4 lengths with a time of 2'30.90.
 On August 30, he won his third crown.
 Won the Nagroda St. Leger again with an advantage of 4 1/4 lengths.
 The second was the track record holder at 2200 meters Tantal.
 His last start in 2015 was Nagroda Wielka Warszawska.
 He was ridden again by Per Anders Graberg.
 He defeated Tantal again, this time by 6 1/4 lengths in 2'51.20.
 In the 2015 Icon of Sport plebiscite, he took second place behind Robert Lewandowski.